cocoabits/MASShortcut/Spec.md

 On different keyboard layouts (such as US and Czech), a single shortcut (a combination of physical keys) can have different “names”.

 For example, the default system shortcut for toggling directly to Space #2 is Control–2.
 But when you switch to the Czech keyboard layout, the physical key with the `2` label now inserts the `ě` character.
-Thus, on most keyboard layouts the shortcut for toggling to Space #2 is `^2`, but on the Czech layout it’s `^ě`.
-(I stress that this is the same combination of hardware keys.)
+Thus, on most keyboard layouts the shortcut for toggling to Space #2 is called `^2`, but on the Czech layout it’s called `^ě`.
+(I stress that this is the same combination of hardware keys and the same `MASShortcut` instance.)

 This is reflected by the system: When you open the System Preferences → Keyboard → Shortcuts pane, the shortcuts displayed depend on the currently selected keyboard layout (try switching between the US and Czech keyboard layouts and reopening the preference pane).